 Minimizing the Impact

-We plan to locate the facility on land we already own at our Fleet Street switching station located in northeast Regina.
+We are building the facility on land we already own at our Fleet Street switching station located in northeast Regina.
 As we develop the project, we’ll consider all applicable safety codes and standards to ensure the safety of our employees and the public are maintained.

 Respecting the Local Environment